nvoynov/clerq/README.md

 #### Assets

-When you want to provide some assets or links to something outside the repository you can provide the lint to the assets.
+When you want to provide some assets or links to something outside the repository you can provide the link to the assets.
 Put the asset in the `bin/assets` folder and specify the link.

 ```markdown
 # [ent] Entities